A brain injury not only impacts on the person, it has a ripple effect which affects the whole family unit including partners, family and friends.

 - Wherever possible, encourage gentle exercise.
 Either a slow walk in the fresh air eachday, or if they have mobility problems take them out in their wheelchair.

 It is also important to look after yourself and to be aware of how you might feel while caring for a loved one with a brain injury.
 It is very common to feel high levels of guilt, anxiety, hope, despair, frustration, and resentment.

 You might feel responsible for what has happened, even though it is NOT your fault.
 If this is the case, please make an appointment to see a member of our team.
 Carrying around negative emotions will affect your wellbeing and needs to be talked through.

 As a family member the important thing to remember is, that your love and care will be helping your loved one recover, even if it doesn’t feel that way at times.
 If things are becoming difficult then please book in at reception for a family support session.

-As well as dedicated professionals, we have vast experience into the real life challenges that brain injury brings provided by a myriad of our brain injured friends who can offer support, peer mentoring, hope and inspiration.
+We have vast experience into the real life challenges that brain injury brings provided by a myriad of our brain injured service users who can offer support, peer mentoring, hope and inspiration.